Note: In honor of National Previvor Day, I’ve updated this blog post, which was initially published in 2008 but is still relevant today.

 Use of the term “previvor” has become common, which, in my opinion is good for our community.
 Since popularization of the term increases the chance that its meaning and origin can get lost or forgotten, a post on the origins and future of the term seems timely.

 I founded FORCE in 1999 under the principle that nobody should face hereditary cancer alone.
-Our goal has always been to include all who have been affected by hereditary cancer: those with cancer and those without, those with a known mutation and those with cancer in the family even if no BRCA mutation has been found.
-FORCE was also established to provide a home and safe haven specifically for high-risk women who had very few other safe and supportive places to share their common experiences.
+Our goal has always been to include all who have been affected by hereditary cancer: those with cancer and those without, those with a known mutation and those with cancer in the family, even if no mutation has been found.
+FORCE was also established to provide a home and safe haven specifically for high-risk people who had very few other safe and supportive places to share their common experiences.

 The term “cancer pre-vivor” arose in 2000 from a challenge on the FORCE message board by Jordan, a website regular, who posted, “I need a label!”
 At that time I knew that the medical community had a label: the term “unaffected carrier” is used to describe those who have a gene mutation but have not had cancer.
 The term applies from a medical perspective, but can be dismissive for people who face the fears, stress, and difficult choices that accompany an increased risk for cancer.
 As a result, FORCE developed and promoted the term “cancer previvor” for “survivor of a predisposition to cancer.”
 The term applies to people regardless of their medical choices, surgery, surveillance, risk-reducing medication, or other; all people at high risk for cancer must face difficult decisions about risk management, and their consequences.
 Simply put, if you have not had cancer but know that you have a mutation that greatly increases your risk of cancer, or if you come from a family with a strong history of cancer but no mutation has been found then you are a previvor, and FORCE is here for you.